amr08/WWC-Feature/README.md

 **Challenges:** Prior to this project, I had not worked with Ruby so there was a bit of a learning curve to navigate the Dev 			 Environment.
 Because this was a large, active codebase, it was crucial to be careful about workflow in order to avoid conflicts (e.g., rebasing daily, updating schemaDB often, etc).

 **Outcome:** 	Success!
-Google Places API JavaScript feature integrated into Ruby on Rails.
+Google Places API JavaScript feature with autocomplete and autopopulate integrated into Ruby on Rails.

 ### Intro to Demo